 The Brit Plant Direct Novices Handicap Chase is a Class 2 race run over three miles on ground that’s expected to be testing and we have a sizeable field expected at the time of writing.
 Behind Time did the business for Madden and Fry 12 months ago and traders seem at a loss to nail down the most likely winner of this renewal.

-Each of the first three in the betting shared a 7/1 price tag in the antepost list with Classic Ben, De Rasher Counter and Onefortheroadtom dominating the early exchanges.
-There’s reason to fancy each of them to win this contest, especially with traders struggling to make their minds up but, on a week remembered for big priced winners, we’ll take another shot at a lively outsider.
+Each of the first three in the betting shared a 7/1 price tag in the ante-post list with Classic Ben, De Rasher Counter and Onefortheroadtom dominating the early exchanges.
+There’s a reason to fancy each of them to win this contest, especially with traders struggling to make their minds up but, on a week remembered for big priced winners, we’ll take another shot at a lively outsider.

 An Exciting Runner

 Lord Getaway is the runner to carry our stake and followers can get their hands on an exciting 10/1.
 This progressive seven-year-old gelding has won two of 10 previous starts, finishing as runner-up on another occasion.
-Each of his two victories have come in three starts, but he did fall last time when coming down in the novices limited handicap at Carlisle last month.
+Each of his two victories has come in three starts, but he did fall last time when coming down in the novices limited handicap at Carlisle last month.
 We’ll forgive him that as, if it didn’t happen, he’d be a shorter price on the back of those two wins.
 Each-way players will get 1/4 the odds a place 1-2-3-4.

 Handicap Hurdle – Uttoxeter 3.00pm